CoreumFoundation/coreum/crust/cmd/corezstress/README.md

 - `--sentry-nodes` - number of sentry nodes to generate config for
 - `--instances` - maximum number of application instances used in the future during benchmarking

-After running the command directory `corezstress-deployment` is created under the path defined by `--out` option.
+After running the command directory `crustzstress-deployment` is created under the path defined by `--out` option.

 This is how its content looks like:
 - `validators` - contains configuration for each validator